Gunmen kidnap at least 20 boys from Nigerian boarding school

 They released a video Wednesday showing the victims — including several children — crying and pleading for their freedom.

-The captors, faces obscured by bandanas, stand next to them with machine guns.
+The captors, faces obscured by bandannas, stand next to them with machine guns.

-Ibrahim Garba in Kano, Nigeria contributed to this report.
+Ibrahim Garba in Kano, Nigeria, contributed to this report.